opensearch-project/documentation-website/_security-analytics/usage/overview.md

 ## Findings and alert count

 The Findings and alert count section provides a graph showing data on the latest findings.
-Use the **Group by** dropdown menu to select between all findings and findings by log type.
+Use the Group by menu to select either **All findings** or **Log type**.

 ## Recent alerts